How to Create a Simple Table in MySQL: A Beginner’s Guide | MySQL Database Tutorial

 Steps to Create a Table in MySQL

-To create a table, we use the CREATE TABLE
+To create a table, we use the CREATE TABLE statement.
+The basic syntax looks like this:

 CREATE TABLE TABLE_NAME( Column_Name1 Data_Type (SIZE), Column_Name2 Data_Type (SIZE), Column_Name3 Data_Type (SIZE), ............................. .............................
 Column_Name(n) Data_Type (SIZE));